Top 12 Websphere Administrator Skills to Put on Your Resume

 1. WebSphere Application Server

-WebSphere Application Server (WAS) is IBM's enterprise-level platform for developing and deploying Java-based web and enterprise applications.
-It provides a robust, scalable, and secure environment that supports Java EE standards, microservices architecture, and various integration and messaging capabilities.
-For a WebSphere Administrator, it involves installation, configuration, monitoring, tuning, and troubleshooting of the server environment to ensure optimal performance and availability of hosted applications.
+WebSphere Application Server (WAS) is IBM’s enterprise platform for deploying Java-based web and enterprise applications.
+It offers a robust, scalable, secure runtime for Java EE and Jakarta EE workloads, supports microservices patterns, and integrates well with messaging and security stacks.
+For an administrator, the job spans installation, configuration, monitoring, tuning, and troubleshooting to keep applications stable, quick, and available.

 Why It's Important